Provide easy access to information for individuals and families regarding services, resources and funding available

 - Increase easy access to information, communication and connections with constituents via diverse avenues.

-- Further implement Person-Centered, Person-Directed Services Focus, promoting more choice and empowerment.
+- Further implement Person-Centered, Person-Directed services promoting choice and empowerment.

-- Continue best practices in consumer health and safety incident management, including training, vigilant reporting, thorough investigations, and implementation of proactive measures gleaned from trend analysis.
+- Continue best practices in health and safety incident management, training, vigilant reporting, thorough investigations, and implementation of proactive measures gleaned from trend analysis.